How the platform works

 A scope contract bounds every scan: domain whitelist, port whitelist, request-rate ceiling, exclusion list.
 Out-of-scope hits are refused at the planner, not just the network layer.
 Destructive-action classification blocks payloads with non-reversible side-effects from generation.

-Anything that looks like a finding gets re-run by an independent system before it reaches your dashboard.
-Two confirms required.
-Single-shot results don't ship.
+Anything that looks like a finding gets re-run by an independent system before it reaches your dashboard, with two confirms required, then sealed into a Proof Capsule signed end-to-end.
+Anyone can verify it offline with open tools.

-Every outcome — confirmed finding, false positive, fix-confirmed retest — feeds back into the system.
-New disclosures from the wider world get tested against the catalogue overnight, so coverage moves at the speed of disclosure.
+Re-run the same capsule after the fix to confirm it actually closed.
+Every outcome, whether a confirmed finding, a false positive, or a fix-confirmed retest, feeds back into the system, and new disclosures get tested against the catalogue overnight, so coverage moves at the speed of disclosure.

-A patch-mining nightly chain ingests public commits, advisories, and pull-request diffs, derives candidate test variants, validates them against a corpus, and ships the surviving variants into the catalogue the next day.
-Tested against the same techniques real attackers use.
+Retest is per-finding and per-capsule, wireable into CI as a build gate.
+A patch-mining nightly chain ingests public commits, advisories, and pull-request diffs, derives candidate test variants, validates them against the corpus, and ships the survivors into the catalogue the next day.

 Can you find the bug without breaking the customer?

-That's the hardest engineering problem in autonomous validation — not "can the system find the exploit" but "can it find the exploit without breaking production."
+That's the hardest engineering problem in autonomous validation.
+It isn't "can the system find the exploit" but "can it find the exploit without breaking production."
 Six layers of guardrail.

 Layer 01